omnect/meta-omnect/README.md

 The size of `data` depends on your sdcard/emmc/nvme size.
 Per default it has a size of 512M and is resized on the first boot to the max available size.

-There is a reserved area between the boot partition and the rootA partition used for two redundant u-boot environment banks.
+**Only for images where uboot is used as OS bootloader**: There is a reserved area between the boot partition and the rootA partition used for two redundant uboot environment banks.
 For this purpose, the following configuration variables are used:

 - `OMNECT_PART_OFFSET_UBOOT_ENV1`
-    - offset of 1st u-boot environment bank (in KiB, decimal)
+    - offset of 1st uboot environment bank (in KiB, decimal)
 - `OMNECT_PART_OFFSET_UBOOT_ENV2`
-    - offset of 2nd u-boot environment bank (in KiB, decimal)
+    - offset of 2nd uboot environment bank (in KiB, decimal)
 - `OMNECT_PART_SIZE_UBOOT_ENV`
-    - size of one u-boot environment bank (in KiB, decimal)
+    - size of one uboot environment bank (in KiB, decimal)

 ## Compatibility
 `meta-omnect` is compatible with the current yocto LTS release branch `kirkstone`.